Electron charge coherence on a solid neon surface: Decoherence via photons

 \subsection{Spontaneous emission in a superconducting cavity}

-In practice, the electron is often situated in an on-chip superconducting resonator.
-The resonator alters the spontaneous emission rate due to the modified electromagnetic environment, known as the \emph{Purcell effect}~\cite{baranov2017}.
-For a simple two-level electric dipole coupled to a single-mode resonator with the resonator frequency $f_{\text{r}}=\omega _{\text{r}}/2\pi $ through nonresonant coupling (i.e., $g\ll \left\vert \omega _{x}-\omega _{\text{r}}\right\vert$), the modified spontaneous emission rate can be described as~\cite{zhou2023}
+In practice, the electron usually resides in an on-chip superconducting resonator.
+The resonator alters the spontaneous emission rate due to the modified electromagnetic environment, known as the Purcell effect~\cite{baranov2017}.
+For a simple two-level charge state coupled to a single-mode resonator with the resonance frequency $f_{\text{r}}=\omega _{\text{r}}/2\pi $, in the dispersive regime (\ie, the coupling strength $g\ll \left\vert \omega _{x}-\omega _{\text{r}}\right\vert$), the modified spontaneous emission rate can be written as

 Here, $\kappa$ is the resonator linewidth (leakage rate).
-For example, with $g/2\pi \sim 5$~MHz and $\kappa/2\pi \sim 0.5$~MHz \cite{zhou2023}, if $\left| f_{x}-f_{\text{r}}\right| \sim 500$~MHz, the relaxation time of the electron in the cavity is shortened to $T_{1}^{\left( \text{cav}\right) }=32$~ms. As a result, the coherence time is limited with an upper bound of $T_{2}^{\left( \text{cav}\right) }\leq 64$~ms, which is much shorter than the upper bound in vacuum but still longer than the coherence times limited by other mechanisms below.
-It is worthwhile to note that the Purcell limited radiative decay can be suppressed by introducing Purcell filter~\cite{reed2010fast} or other readout techniques.
+For the typical experimental settings, with $g/2\pi \sim 5$~MHz\cite{zhou2024electron}, $\kappa/2\pi \sim 0.5$~MHz and $\left| f_{x}-f_{\text{r}}\right| \sim 500$~MHz, the relaxation time of the electron in the cavity is shortened to $T_{1}^{\left( \text{cav}\right) }=32$~ms. As a result, the coherence time is limited by an upper bound of $T_{2}^{\left( \text{cav}\right) }\leq 64$~ms, which is much shorter than the upper bound in vacuum but still longer than the coherence times limited by other mechanisms below.
+In addition, the Purcell limited radiative decay can be suppressed by introducing Purcell filter~\cite{reed2010fast} or other readout techniques.